onatbas/haxe-resource-load/README.md

     }
 }
 ```
-Example showing how to queue multiple files and waiting for all files to be loaded.
+Example loading multiple files and listening to onFilesLoaded signal.
 ```actionscript
 var loader = new FileLoader();
 loader.onFilesLoaded.add(onComplete);   // listen to all files loaded signal.